fommil/fpmortals/manuscript/wip.md

 ~~~~~~~~

 This monad looks fiddly, but it is just delegating everything to the `Monad[F]`
 and then re-wrapping with a `MaybeT`.
-It's plumbing.
+It is plumbing.

 With this monad we can write logic that handles optionality in the `F[_]`
 context, rather than carrying around `Option` or `Maybe`.